luminlabsdev/framework/docs/api/index.md

-# CanaryEngine (Root)
+# LuminFramework (Root)

-The main class of CanaryEngine.
+The main class of LuminFramework.

 ## Properties